 Lourdes Village was initially constructed in 1983 and currently comprises 108 independent living units, 49 serviced apartments and an 83-bed aged care facility, as well as communal facilities.
 The existing housing is dated and has limited accessibility with many of the dwellings not having lift access and gradient of streets and pathways providing poor pedestrian connectivity.
 The dwellings are accessed via a network of narrow internal paths and stairways making pedestrian movement across the site difficult, with some streets too steep to walk.
-The building stock is aging and does not provide services and facilities that are competitive with market demand.
+The building stock is aging, does not provide services and facilities that are competitive with market demand and does not comply with the requirements of the Housing SEPP 2021.
 To ensure the long term viability of the village and to continue to attract residents a major renewal of the housing and infrastructure is required.